menchelab/CartoGRAPHs/README.md

 + 3D Topographic Network Map
 + 3D Geodesic Network Map

+### **INTERDISCIPLINARY ENVIRONMENT**

+A web-based application was developed to visually inspect networks with different layouts and maps in three dimensions.
+The repository of the web application can be reached [here](https://github.com/chris-huetter/cartoGRAPHs_app).

 ### **MODEL NETWORKS FOR BENCHMARKING**

 To benchmark the framework, model networks with well-known architecture, such as Cayley Tree, Cubic Grid and Torus Lattice were used.